piotrkowalski3110/gsm-radio-motion-detector/README.md

 ### Installation

 1. **Hardware Setup:**
-   - Connect components according to pin configuration
+   - Connect components according to the enclosed diagram
    - Use LM2596 converter to provide stable 4.0V for SIM800L
    - Use proper adapters for nRF24L01 modules to ensure stable power supply